Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 ### Examples

 Here’s a Cask for `shuttle` as an example.
-Note the comment above `url`, which is needed when [the url and homepage hostnames differ](https://docs.brew.sh/Cask-Cookbook.md#when-url-and-homepage-hostnames-differ-add-a-comment)
+Note the `verified` parameter below the `url`, which is needed when [the url and homepage hostnames differ](https://docs.brew.sh/Cask-Cookbook#when-url-and-homepage-hostnames-differ-add-verified)

 ```ruby
 cask "shuttle" do